December 11, 2025

 W. Andy Tao, recipient of the 2024 Peachey Grant, is developing blood-based biomarkers to detect BRCA-related breast cancer before tumor growth occurs.
 His research focuses on identifying functional proteins in plasma-derived extracellular vesicles that could serve as highly sensitive indicators of early-stage disease, offering a new avenue for noninvasive screening.

-Tao is a professor of biochemistry.
+Tao is a professor of biochemistry in Purdue’s College of Science.

 Enhancing radiotherapy through immune-targeted nanoparticles